openstack-infra/zuul/doc/source/admin/components.rst

       Port to use for web server process.

-   .. attr:: rest_api_url

-      Base URL on which the zuul-web REST service is exposed, if different than the base URL where the web application is hosted.

    .. attr:: websocket_url

       Base URL on which the websocket service is exposed, if different